 Embark on a Sunset Sail

-The Key West sunset is postcard perfect when viewed from land, but it becomes a truly awe-inspiring experience when seen from the water aboard a sunset sail.
+The Key West sunset is postcard perfect when viewed from land, but it becomes a truly awe-inspiring experience when seen from the water aboard a sunset cruise.
 Fury offers two awesome ways to savor the sunset!
 Sip on complimentary champagne, wine or beer while you watch the sun melt into the horizon aboard the Champagne Sunset Cruise.
-Or enjoy margaritas and munchies aboard our popular Commotion on the Ocean Sunset Cruise, a floating concert featuring live music from local singers and occasionally nationally recognized songwriters!
+Or enjoy margaritas and munchies aboard our popular Commotion on the Ocean Sunset Sail, a floating concert featuring live music from local singers and occasionally nationally recognized songwriters!

 Catch a Flick